 We make it very clear to everyone that the area around the installation will be left tidy and flat, assuming of course that it was when we arrived !
 We are not landscapers and the scheme does not cover the costs of relandscaping, seeding, turfing or replacing any plants, hedges or fences that needed to be removed for the installation to proceed.
 Please therefore be prepared that some effort by yourselves may be necessary to return your garden to how you like it.

-As part of the installation, we will provide you with a sign off certificate from Building Control to confirm that everything has been carried out to the required standards.
-This should be kept with the important documents about your property.
+As part of the installation, we will provide you with a sign off certificate from Building Control to confirm that the drainage aspect of the installation has been carried out to the required standards.
+In order to send you this certificate we do need your signature on a building control compliance form as soon as the drainage aspect of the installation has been completed.
+This will be sent to you electronically via Docu-Sign.

 Yes, in line with all sewage treatment plants, the plant will need to be emptied however The Graf system works extremely efficiently and reduces the amount of sludge that builds up within the tank.
 We find an average interval of around 2-3 years between emptying.
 Circa 200mm of sludge should be left in the new plant at all times even at the point of emptying.